zacharias1219/Web-Based-Rag/README.md

-# Legal Semantic Search Application
+# Document Semantic Search Application

 A cutting-edge **AI Legal Semantic Search App** built using **PineconeDB**, **VoyageAI**, **LangChain**, and **Next.js**.
 This project demonstrates how to perform semantic searches over a legal document database efficiently, making it particularly useful for law students, lawyers, and researchers.